Treating children with atopic dermatitis involves addressing 4 aspects of the disease simultaneously.

 Ensure that eczema is not undertreated.
 Families are often reluctant to use corticosteroids (sometimes called “corticophobia”).
 Some doctors can be reluctant to prescribe them.

-Topical corticosteroids are the first-choice therapy for eczema, and in most children, this treatment maintains good control of the dermatitis, with benefits that greatly exceed the uncommon adverse effects.
+Topical corticosteroids are the first-choice therapy for eczema flares and their benefits greatly exceed uncommon adverse effects.

 When used as directed the safety profile of new topical corticosteroids is good.
 Insufficient or inadequate applications of topical corticosteroids limit the ability to control dermatitis, leading to multiple issues including poor quality of life and increases in flares.
 Especially in severe forms of atopic dermatitis, it is important to implement a multidisciplinary approach, in which education has an important role.